Skip to content

 SRVService location (port and host)_sip._tcp.plant.local → sip.plant.local:5060

-PTR records are critical for OT network management.
+PTR records are essential for OT network management.
 HiVision and other NMS tools perform reverse lookups to label devices on topology maps.
 A missing PTR record causes the NMS to display raw IP addresses instead of hostnames.

 Terminal window